 With an employee growth of 67% in the last 2 years and a compound annual growth rate (CAGR) of 212%, this Polish software house is on a roll.

-Tooploox, the Polish software house witnesses of a spectacular growth

-Tooploox is the place where innovation happens.

-Version 3 - With an employee growth of 67% in the last 2 years and a compound annual growth rate (CAGR) of 212%, this Polish software house is on a roll.

-Tooploox, the Polish software house witnesses of a spectacular growth
+Tooploox, the Polish software house with a spectacular growth

 Tooploox is the place where innovation happens.